UDST/urbansim/docs/sim/index.rst

 Introduction
 ------------

-UrbanSim's simulation framework allows you to register data and functions that operate on that data.
+UrbanSim's simulation framework allows you to register variables that operate on data.
 The main components of a simulation include:

 * Tables